prucsakos/LLMEnergyEfficiency/Notes.md

 # Plan
 - Calib: default deepspeedfp - if bnb 4bit in name then no additional quant
 - Bench: default bitsandbytes - if bnb 4bit in name then no additional qunat

+TEST 1 - deepspeed quantization:
+Use HF+BnB to load the models as quantized 4bit
+Wrap THAT into deepspeed inference negine.